RakelTAFA/Network_traffic_catcher/README.md

 <img src="https://github.com/user-attachments/assets/0aa8e6e4-a334-40c2-a6d5-012f567631c7" alt="Demo image" width="512">\

 The project is not finished, but here you can see how it globally works.
-In this example, the `DEVICE INFO` text in the results will be changed with the client who is trying to connect informations (IP Address, Name or whatever...).
 <br/>
 <br/>